Skip Global navigation and goto content

 More Information

-If you have any rabies questions or concerns, contact DOH-St. Johns County Health Department’s service center for Disease Control & Health Protection.
+If you have any rabies questions or concerns, contact DOH-St. Johns County Health Department’s service center for Disease Control and Health Protection.